kwerulik/SkillMatch/README.md

 # SkillMatch

-SkillMatch is a full-stack web application for connecting developers and creatives to collaborate on projects.
-Users can create profiles, list their skills, create and join projects, and manage their collaboration online.
+SkillMatch - A full-stack web application built for learning purposes, connecting developers and creatives for collaborative projects.
+Built with React, Node.js, and MongoDB, it features user authentication, profile management, project creation, and team collaboration tools.

 ## Features
 - User registration and login (JWT authentication)